 I'd be interested in seeing some heat maps for Navas, Silva, Coutinho and Sterling and comparing them to ones for Chadli and Lamela.
 My suspicion is that there would not be a lot of difference in the positions that they take up in most games.

-I can't comment too much on Liverpool and would say they are more a fit for what your describing look g at coutinho and sterling however city very much had navas out wide whenever possible stretching play and leaving room for silva to come in.....
+I can't comment too much on victims and would say they are more a fit for what your describing look g at coutinho and sterling however city very much had navas out wide whenever possible stretching play and leaving room for silva to come in.....
 Pretty much how we played with Modric on the left

 I'd be interested in what immediate benefits we could expect to see if we switched to 4-4-2?